Joe-Costa/Qumulo-FS-Event-Monitor/readme.md

 ## Key requirement to solve!

-There needs to be a means to prevent any endless loops of Actions being triggered by the result of the Actions themselves showing up in the Monitor output!
+We need to be mindful to include logic to prevent any endless loops of Actions being triggered by the result of the Actions themselves showing up in the Monitor output!